 Being a mom, we all know, takes a lot of energy and strength.
 Not to mention that we're on call 24/7.
 So it makes good sense to learn how to move properly and use the correct muscles in our daily activities to avoid aches and pains.
+Find out more.

 In fact, many aspects of motherhood are hard on the body.
 I know many women who experience more aches and pains post-birth than they did during pregnancy.

 Start with making sure you do three common tasks — nursing, carrying your baby, and pushing a stroller — safely and effectively, using the tips below.

 How to Nurse Your Baby

 How to Carry Your Baby

 Babies like to be held, and of course we love to hold them.
 But any time we carry extra weight, we risk injury and muscle imbalances, which in turn can

 cause pain.
 Do your best to carry your baby close to you and toward the center of your body.
 Try to avoid carrying your baby on your hip, a position that